 Tuition at SMC is a fraction of the cost of most schools.
 Click here to see cost information.

 Scholarships and financial aid make our already-low tuition even more affordable.
-91% of first-time college students at SMC receive financial aid, and the average first-time, full-time student receives $4,856 in grants and scholarships.
+85% of first-time, full-time students at SMC receive financial aid, and the average first-time, full-time student receives $4,940 in grants and scholarships.

 Financial aid comes in a number of forms:

 All students are automatically considered for academic merit-based scholarships when they apply for admission.
 A number of other scholarships are also available.
 Browse all SMC scholarships and apply here.

 Federal and State Aid

 To receive this type of aid, fill out the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov using the previous year’s taxes (so for 2018-19 aid, use 2016 taxes), making sure to use SMC’s federal school code, 002317.

 SMC accepts scholarships from outside sources.
 Some possible private scholarships are listed here, but you may also search the web for other scholarships.